 This is confusing, so let's dive deeper into the differences between the forms.

 1099-MISC And 1099-NEC Forms

 A 1099-MISC form is probably the form you are used to seeing as a small business owner.
 Starting in the year 2020, the 1099-MISC form was replaced by the 1099-NEC form for non-employee compensation for self-employed individuals (the 1099-MISC form is still around, it's just used to report miscellaneous income such as rent or payments to an attorney).
-Under the IRS, any business who pays your business $600 or more for your services should give you a 1099-NEC by the end of January each year, otherwise you may be in trouble for underreporting income.
+Under the IRS regulation, any business that pays your business $600 or more for your services should give you a 1099-NEC by the end of January each year!
+Otherwise, you may be in trouble for underreporting income.
 If you have a CPA, they help you oversee filing and receiving 1099-NEC forms.
-They will also check for errors, check for dual 1099 forms, and make sure you are reporting the correct amount of income.
-HOWEVER, due to the higher use of third-party processors for payments, like PayPal, Etsy, eBay, and Amazon, the IRS developed a new form to help monitor revenue via electronic payments… and then the laws recently charged surrounding these forms... which is where a big headache has come about for freelancers.
+They will also check for errors, check for dual 1099 forms, check for S Corps that don’t require 1099s and make sure you are reporting the correct amount of income.
+HOWEVER, due to the higher use of third-party processors for payments, like PayPal, Venmo, Square, Stripe, Etsy, eBay, and Amazon, the IRS developed a new form to help monitor revenue via electronic payments… and then the laws recently changed surrounding these forms... which is where a big headache has come about for freelancers.

 But Here Is The Problem…

-TLP recommends adding in a Working Relationship Clause (aka an Independent Contractor Clause) to your client contracts!
+TLP recommends adding a Working Relationship Clause (aka an Independent Contractor Clause) to your client contracts!

 THIS BLOG POST IS NOT A SUBSTITUTE FOR LEGAL ADVICE.
 EVERY SITUATION IS DIFFERENT & IS FACT-SPECIFIC.
 A proper legal analysis is necessary based on your location and contract.
 Consult an attorney in your home state for advice regarding your contract or specific legal situation.